+This section is intended to establish the general framework for compliance monitoring and enforcement.
 Any Grower who installs gear or operates in a manner not authorized by VPD, CCC, or the Corps will be subject to revocation of their VPD authorization and/or LOP, and eviction from the project site.

-Although specific enforcement protocols remain to be fully delineated with the Corps, VPD anticipates that its specific enforcement authority and protocols will be described in VPD authorizations and/or LOPs issued to individual Growers.
+Although specific enforcement protocols remain to be fully delineated with the Corps, VPD anticipates that its specific enforcement authority and protocols will be described in VPD authorizations and/or LOPs issued to individual Growers which will contain specific provisions concerning violations, default, cure, and enforcement.
+AAny Grower who installs gear or operates in a manner not authorized by VPD, CCC, or the Corps will be subject to revocation of their VPD authorization and/or LOP, and eviction from the project site.

 The appropriate response will depend on the severity of the violation and non-compliance; however, generally, VPD will follow the following enforcement protocol: